-Now that the South of Union Square Hotel Special Permit proposal has been withdrawn, it's more critical than ever that the city extend landmark designation to the area, and you support doing so.
-The hotel special permit plan would have done virtually nothing to protect this area, even though it came out of an agreement between Councilmember Rivera and the Mayor as a condition for her support for the 14th Street Tech Hub rezoning, which has increased development pressure on the area.
-At the time, Councilmember Rivera called it a victory and said it would provide "a protective zoning measure that has proven to regulate commercial development."
-Now even this measure, which would on its own do little or nothing, won't be moving ahead.
-Nor have any of the additional protections which both the Councilmember and the Landmarks Preservation Commission said would be considered following the Tech Hub deal.
-It's time for city officials like you to do your job and support much-needed landmarks protections for this undeniably historically rich and endangered area.
-A growing list of elected officials, scholars, civil rights groups, preservationists, and New Yorkers, including Speaker Corey Johnson, support Village Preservation's proposal for landmark designation for the unprotected area of Greenwich Village and the East Village south of Union Square.
+With the filing of demolition permits for 64 University Place, It's more critical than ever that the city extend landmark designation to this area so rich in civil rights and cultural history proposed by Village Preservation, and that you support doing so.
+We have lost too much of this area's rich history and wonderful architecture already.
+I urge you not to allow this destruction to continue.
+A growing list of elected officials, scholars, civil rights groups, preservationists, and New Yorkers, including Speaker Corey Johnson and Borough President Gale Brewer support Village Preservation's proposal for landmark designation for the unprotected area of Greenwich Village and the East Village south of Union Square.
 The area is uniquely rich in intact 19th and early 20th-century architecture and contains an unrivaled set of sites connected to our city and our country's civil rights history, the women's suffrage movement, and great art, music and literature.
 Thousands of New Yorkers have also expressed their support for honoring and protecting this history, which has been threatened by increased development pressure in the area accelerated by the 14th Street Tech Hub and the city's policy of promoting high-rise commercial development here.

 Sincerely,[Your Name] [Your Address]